 All the versions stored in a GeoGig repository are available and can be used.
-We already know how to refer to an object from a previous version, by using the reference syntax explained in Referencing a GeoGig element.
+We already know how to refer to an object from a previous version by using the reference syntax explained in Referencing a GeoGig element.
 That allows us to describe that element or to use it for a certain operation.

 A different way of recovering a given version of the data kept in the repository is to bring all the changes to the working tree, so we can actually work on that data.
-Notice that this could be used, for instance, to export it and make that version of the repository available for an external application.
-However, you can export from a given commit without having to checkout and then export from the working tree, as it was explained in the Exporting from a GeoGig repository section.
+Notice that this could be used, for instance, to export that data and make that version of the repository available for an external application.
+However, you can export from a given commit without having to checkout and then export from the working tree, as was explained in the Exporting from a GeoGig repository section.

 To checkout a past version of the repository data, the

 checkout command is used, just in the same way as we use it to move from one branch to another.
-Instead of a branch name, you must supply the name of a commit (its ID), and data corresponding to that commit will be put in the working tree.
+Instead of a branch name, you must supply the name of a commit (its ID) and data corresponding to that commit will be put in the working tree.
 Since the data in the working tree will be overwritten, this command cannot be run when the working tree has unstaged changes.

 The following is a valid command that will update the version in the working tree from the current one to the snapshot corresponding to 5 commits ago.

 reference, which will point to the commit from which the data in the working tree was taken.